JKhawaja/JKhawaja.github.io/_posts/2017-1-18-Hash Collisions in Dropbox Passwords.md

 So, even with allowing hash collisions we are still getting increased security benefits (in terms of probabilities).
 Pretty neat, huh?

 Btw, my Mathematics is oversimplified and very possibly incorrect!
 However, the basic conclusion still remains true.
+You will have to forgive me as this post was thought up in an hour and written in a quarter of that time.
 Thanks for reading!